 Baby back ribs would also be fine to use, especially if you prefer your pork a little leaner.
 Baby backs will take a bit less time in the smoker too, because of their leanness.

 Since these ribs are typically served without sauce, the flavor of the dry rub is the star.
 This great tasting rub enhances the flavor of the pork without being too spicy.

 only salt in this rub is the tiny amount that's in the celery salt.

 Season each slab with a teaspoon of kosher salt before spicing them up with the rub.

 Combine the ingredients and store the dry rub in a tightly sealed container until needed.
 This rub will keep well for several weeks if stored in a cool location.

 First, season each slab with about a teaspoon of kosher salt.
-Then coat the slabs with flavor, using about one tablespoon of Memphis rub on each side.
+Then coat the slabs with flavor, using a few tablespoons of Memphis rub on each side.